ibexa/documentation-developer/docs/users/user_management_guide.md

 ### Customer groups

 The customer group functionality allows for targeted content delivery and service offerings.
-Set specific permissions for customer groups to control who can access and edit certain content ot get specific recommendations.
+Set specific permissions for customer groups to control who can access and edit certain content to get respective recommendations.

 Possible uses: